appilon/tfplugin/cmd/upgrade/README.md

 ```

 #### TFPLUGIN
 `tfplugin upgrade` can run these commands and create a commit for you.
 By default it will specify the `latest` target (which will get the latest release, I'm not fully versed in modules yet, not sure if that includes major releases).
-Regardless we suggest getting `master`, this can be specified with the `-to` flag.
+Regardless we suggest getting `pluginsdk-v0.12-early2`, this can be specified with the `-to` flag.

 ```
-$ tfplugin upgrade sdk -to master -commit
+$ tfplugin upgrade sdk -to pluginsdk-v0.12-early2 -commit
 ```

 ### Run acceptance tests